thma/WhyHaskellMatters/README.md

 In this section we will examine the most outstanding features of the Haskell language.
 I'll try to keep the learning curve moderate and so I'll start with some very basic concepts.

-Nevertheless this article is not intended to be an introduction to the Haskell language (have a look at [Learn You a Haskell](http://www.learnyouahaskell.com/) if you are looking for an introduction).
+Even though I'll try to keep the presentation self-contained it's not intended to be an introduction to the Haskell language (have a look at [Learn You a Haskell](http://www.learnyouahaskell.com/) if you are looking for enjoyable tutorial).

 ## First-class Functions